FIFA Seattle 2025 and 2026

 • Offside: Players cannot receive the ball in an offside position, which is being closer to the opponent’s goal line than both the ball and the second-last defender when the ball is played to them (applies to players aged 11+).

-Seattle is hosting six FIFA Club World Cup 2025 matches, with five remaining games after the tournament’s opening match1.
-The Seattle Sounders FC has already played their first match, losing 2-1 to Botafogo on June 15th2.
+Seattle is hosted six FIFA Club World Cup 2025 match1.
+The Seattle Sounders FC played their first match, losing 2-1 to Botafogo on June 15th2.

 Complete Seattle Match Schedule